 - Continue to make plans for paying for college: what scholarships you plan to pursue, what money has been or will be saved, and how much you should plan to work during college.
 Also consider arranging your work plans so that you can use several summers during college for ministry opportunities, such as mission trips and camp work.

-- Update your IGP in April.
-Speak with an advisor about any questions you may have regarding your plans.
+- Speak with an advisor about any questions you may have regarding your high school plans.

 - Remember to update your log of other activities.

 - Continue to prioritize reading, working hard and serving over the summer.
 Try to broaden your horizons by reading nonfiction books, especially biographies of great people and a variety of other nonfiction areas.

 - This is a good time to begin to visit colleges informally—perhaps when you are near one during a family vacation.
 If you intend to go to BJU or not, it’s helpful to visit a variety of colleges, compare them, and prayerfully discuss your college decision with your parents.

 - Choose a variety of challenging classes that will help you to continue to learn and grow as well as broaden your interests and skills.
 You may be surprised at what you discover about what you enjoy!